 It will also keep your mind at ease.
 Knowing that the things that you hold near are taken care of properly will give you a sense of satisfaction.
 Despite taking security measures, if something does go wrong, you’ll have a 90% chance to get a hold of the assailant.
 Knowing that you’re in charge can give you a sense of confidence.
 Once your mind is free from such concerns of security, you can channel all your energy at more productive tasks.

-After going through the above-mentioned advantages of a digital video surveillance system, you have a better understanding of the pros and cons that you’ve read before this.
-Know that security is a significant concern in today’s day and age; one should make security his/her number one concern.
+After going through the above-mentioned advantages of a digital video surveillance system, you better understand the pros and cons that you’ve read before this.
+Know that security is a significant concern today; one should make security his/her number one concern.
 While conspiracy theories do raise questions with regard to privacy vs. security, I would like to leave you with a question, would you rather have your privacy or your security?